People at Work

 3. Does your compensation philosophy engender a sense of inclusion and belonging?
 Oftentimes, structures incorrectly message what the organization values in their talent.
 For example, prioritizing market competitiveness over internal parity can sometimes undermine an organization’s goal of inclusive culture.

-Employers should commit to transparency, consistency & inclusion in their compensation practices because following through on these commitments builds trust.
+Employers should commit to transparency, consistency, & inclusion in their compensation practices because following through on these commitments builds trust and shows commitment to DEI in the workplace.

 Transparency allows the organization to be accountable.
 Employers should make policies around their internal decision-making processes written and accessible.
 Edgility recommends published salary ranges for all job openings so that candidates and staff understand how the role will be compensated.